icaros-usc/pyribs/docs/tutorials.md

 - {doc}`tutorials/tom_cruise_dqd`: Covers CMA-MEGA and CMA-MAEGA, two algorithms designed for differentiable quality diversity problems (QD problems where gradients are available).
+- {doc}`tutorials/ns_maze`: Describes Novelty Search, an essential precursor to QD algorithms, and shows how to apply it in a classic domain.
 - {doc}`tutorials/qdhf`: Illustrates how to implement the QDHF algorithm on the problem of latent space illumination with a stable diffusion model.
 - {doc}`tutorials/scalable_cma_mae`: How to use variants of CMA-MAE that scale